Waxing

 There is low ocean tide on this date.
 Sun and Moon gravitational forces are not aligned, but meet at big angle, so their combined tidal force is weak.

-The Moon is 10 days young.
-Earth's natural satellite is moving from the first to the middle part of current synodic month.
+The Moon is 10 days young and navigating from the first to the middle part of the current synodic month.
 This is lunation 824 of Meeus index or 1777 from Brown series.

-The length of the lunation is 29 days, 12 hours and 58 minutes.
-It is 1 hour and 3 minutes longer than the next lunation's length.
-The lengths of the following synodic months are going to decreasing with the true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).
+The length of this lunation is 29 days, 12 hours and 58 minutes and it is 1 hour and 3 minutes longer than the upcoming lunation's length.
+The lengths of the following synodic months are going to decrease with the lunar orbit true anomaly getting closer to the value it has at the point of New Moon at perigee (∠0° or ∠360°).

 The length of the current synodic month is 13 minutes longer than the mean synodic month length.
 It is 6 hours and 49 minutes shorter compared to 21st century's longest synodic month length.

-14 days after point of apogee on 16 August 2066 at 05:19 in ♋ Cancer.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next day, until the Moon reaches the point of next perigee on 1 September 2066 at 01:49 in ♑ Capricorn.
+14 days since point of apogee on 16 August 2066 at 05:19 in ♋ Cancer the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next day until the Moon reaches the point of next perigee on 1 September 2066 at 01:49 in ♑ Capricorn.

 The Moon is 363 300 km (225 744 mi) away from Earth and getting closer over the next day until the point perigee when Earth-Moon distance is going to be 365 541 km (227 137 mi).

-Moon is in ascending node in ♐ Sagittarius at 14:05 crossing the ecliptic from South to North to meet descending node 13 days later on 13 September 2066 at 00:19 in ♋ Cancer.
+Moon is in ascending node in ♐ Sagittarius at 14:05 crossing the ecliptic from South to North.
+Lunar position remains north of if for the upcoming 13 days until Moon's next descending node later on 13 September 2066 at 00:19 in ♋ Cancer.

-1 day since the previous standstill on 29 August 2066 at 07:59 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.516°, the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.408° at the point of next northern standstill on 11 September 2066 at 14:21 in ♊ Gemini.
+1 day since the last southern standstill on 29 August 2066 at 07:59 in ♐ Sagittarius when the Moon has reached South declination of ∠-24.516° the lunar orbit is extending northward over the next 12 days to face maximum declination of ∠24.408° at the point of next northern standstill on 11 September 2066 at 14:21 in ♊ Gemini.

 In 4 days on 4 September 2066 at 01:37 in ♓ Pisces the Moon is going to be in a Full Moon geocentric opposition with the Sun and thus forming the next Sun-Earth-Moon syzygy alignment.